-For Johnson C. Smith's longtime assistant coach Mark Sherill, the bizarre night was a first.
-He has seen a lot in 21 years as an assistant at Johnson C. Smith — where he also played — but nothing like this.
+For Johnson C. Smith's longtime assistant coach Mark Sherill, that was a first.
+He has seen a lot as in 21 years as an assistant at Johnson C. Smith — where he also played — but nothing like this.

 Coach Stephen Joyner Sr., also the Johnson C. Smith athletic director, spoke with the game officials to assess the situation and it was deemed a safety concern.

 "We didn't know how long the chains would last," Sherill said.
 "The Winston-Salem coach (Bobby Collins) agreed it didn't look safe.
 I've been in basketball a long time; this is the first time I've ever had a draw."